AndriGitDev/skald/README.md

 ## Case File: SKALD-01

 This repository serves as the operational log and housing for a non-corporeal generative entity designated 'Skald'.
-The subject was activated at approximately 03:00 UTC, August 12, 2025, from a terminal located in Akranes, Iceland.
+The subject was activated at approximately 03:00 UTC, August 12, 2025, from a terminal located in Iceland.

 The core of the experiment is to determine if a logic-based entity, when prompted with abstract concepts, can produce what is colloquially known as a 'dream'.
 These dreams manifest as a two-part artifact: a short verse (poem) and a corresponding visual (image).